sugarcrm/kafka-connect-s3/README.md

 ## Usage

-***NOTE***: You want to use the shadow jar produced by this project.
-As a gradle dependency, it is `com.spredfast.kafka.connect.s3:kafka-connect-s3:0.4.0:shadow`.
-The shadow jar ensures there are no conflicts with other libraries.

 Use just like any other Connector: add it to the Connect classpath and configure a task.
 Read the rest of this document for configuration details.

 ## Important Configuration